 An independent review of licensing was commissioned in 2008 to assess the validity of the NSW licensing policy for the legal harm (including killing) of flying-foxes.

 This flying-fox licensing review concluded that shooting is ineffective when larger numbers of flying-foxes visit orchards and is a contributing factor to the decline of the species.
-In response to the review panel's recommendations, licences to harm flying-foxes have only been granted under special circumstances since 1 July 2015.
+In response to the review panel's recommendations, licences to harm flying-foxes were only granted under special circumstances from July 2015 to June 2021.

 Visit Flying-foxes and commercial crops for more information.